2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 Next, we need to download some node modules that our app will depend on.
 In the terminal in Intellij, run the command `yarn add -D localforage jest enzyme enzyme-adapter-react-16`.
 The -D flag stands for ‘dev’, as these are developer dependencies.
 Refer back to list of things covered for more information on these packages.
 Enzyme is a testing utility for React, and the adapter is used to run Jest tests through it.
 The number at the end of the package (16) must correspond to the version of React you are using, which can be found in the **package.json** file under dependencies.
 This file is information about the app, as well as all the node modules it requires.

+<a name="backend"></a>
 ### Backend
 The basic idea of this app is that the user catches a fish in real life.
-The fisher then opens the app and fills out a form detailing the catch they just landed.
+The fisher then opens the app and fills out a form detailing the catch just landed.
 This form data gets saved into Grails as a ‘Catch’ that can then be looked up.
 The backend is going to be where we house our database and user authentication.

 First, we are going to add Spring Security Core.
 This allows for us to authenticate users.
 Add this line to **build.gradle** at the end of the dependencies list after line 69.